 3 Contributions

-In plain English - This note shows what contributions have been received by the Section from the Co-operative Bank during the period.
+In plain English - This note shows what contributions have been received by the Bank what does this show?
+This note shows what contributions have been received by the Bank Section from the Co-operative Bank during the period.